alvarotrigo/fullPage.js/README.md

 ```

 #### Responsive auto height sections
-A responsive auto height can be applied by using the class `fp-auto-height-responsive`.
-This way sections will be full height until the responsive mode gets fired.
+[Demo](https://codepen.io/alvarotrigo/pen/WZmMgZ) A responsive auto height can be applied by using the class `fp-auto-height-responsive`.
+This way sections will be fullscreen until the responsive mode gets fired.
+Then they'll take the size required by their content, which could be bigger or smaller than the viewport.

 ### State classes added by fullpage.js
 Fullpage.js adds multiple classes in different elements to keep a record of the status of the site: